roman-milk/roman-milk.github.io/an-awakening.md

+===

- ****** An Awakening Ch.
-01 ****** bygeronimo_appleby© 'Kneel, love, and fuck your big cock back into me,' Angelique demanded, finally looking up at her brother's eyes, pulling at him until he fell to his knees between her spread thighs.
+'Kneel, love, and fuck your big cock back into me,' Angelique demanded, finally looking up at her brother's eyes, pulling at him until he fell to his knees between her spread thighs.
 'Yes!' squealed Angelique when Lawrence slid deep into her again.
 'Now, kiss me,' she insisted.
 'Kiss me like you've never kissed any other woman before, dear brother.'

  Lawrence watched his sister's eager pussy take his thickness easily.
 The flaps of her labia clung to the goo smearing his cock when he pulled several inches from her greedy grip.
 He bent to his sister's face to kiss her passionately while his cock began to piston in and out of her.
 Angelique returned the kiss with far more ardour than before, her tongue swirling around her brother's that wriggled for control.
 A rush to urgency overcame the excited woman.
 She knew a glorious release was imminent and would hold back no longer.
 As her climax began to boil outwards from her sex, Angelique grunted straight into her brother's mouth as she thrust as much of her tongue into him as was possible.
 She stopped breathing for a long moment as she stiffened in his grasp.
 She then drew back to catch her breath.